RW Racing GP

 RW Racing GP is a motorcycle racing team founded by businessman Roelof Waninge from The Netherlands.
-The team competes in the Moto2 World Championship.
+The team competes in the Moto2 World Championship and since 2026 in the FIM Moto2 European Championship under the Momoven Racing name.

 History

 Roelof Waninge, was owner of a Dutch network of commercial vehicle dealerships and workshops headquartered in Assen, originally invested in motorcycle racing in 1993 as a personal sponsor of Dutch rider Jarno Janssen, who would go on to become RW's team principal after his riding career.
 In 2011, the long-standing Dutch 125 cc and 250 cc team owned by Arie Molenaar experienced financial trouble, prompting Waninge to purchase the remaining assets of the team and rename it RW Racing GP.

 125 cc/Moto3

 The team began competing in 2011, taking over the existing 125 cc programme from Molenaar, using Aprilia machinery and retaining upcoming Spanish rider Luis Salom.
 In 2012 with the replacement of the 125 cc class by the new four-stroke Moto3 regulations, the team switched to Kalex-KTM machines, retaining Salom and adding South African rider Brad Binder.
 Salom finished the season in 2nd place with 2 wins and 8 podiums.
 In 2013, former Molenaar team rider Jarno Janssen, who had continued with the team and subsequently with RW in various technical roles after retirement as a racer, was named general team manager.
 2014 would prove to be the team's worst season to date, with both riders Scott Deroue and Ana Carrasco failing to score a single point.
 2015 saw a major change for the team, with a switch to Honda machinery and a reduction to a single rider, Livio Loi.
 Loi managed a win in 2015 at Indianapolis that season, but managed only one other top 10 finish with a 5th place at Silverstone Circuit.
 For the 2016 season, RW continued with Loi with similar overall results.